UBICenter/child-allowance/jb/research.md

 ### Child material deprivation

 To determine whether increases in household income translate to improvements in the material well-being of children, many programs measure changes in child ownership of basic items, namely, a pair of shoes, a blanket and a spare set of clothing.
-There were highly significant results across the majority of evaluations that considered child deprivation metrics, reflecting households' tendency to spend transfers on meeting the material needs of children as well as the potential efficacy of cash transfers as an intervention to improve the material wellbeing of children.
+Most evaluations reported highly significant effects on child deprivation metrics, reflecting households' tendency to spend transfers on meeting the material needs of children, as well as the potential efficacy of cash transfers as an intervention to improve the material wellbeing of children.

 All programs that reported on child shoe ownership found significant percentage point increases following the cash transfer.
 The Ghana LEAP reported a 10 pp\*\*\* increase in ownership of shoes and a change of clothes, the Malawi SCTP reported a roughly 30 pp\*\*\* increase in ownership of both blankets and shoes and the Zambia MCTG reported roughly 20 pp\*\*\* increases in ownership of blankets and shoes and a 5 pp\*\* increase in change of clothes {cite}`Ghana_final` {cite}`Malawi_SCTP_final` {cite}`Zambia_MCTG_final` .
 That said, in the Tanzania TASAF evaluation, the only significant impact found was in possession of a pair of shoes (18** pp), which was a central goal of the transfer {cite}`Tanzania_TASAF_final` .
 These findings are summarized in Table 3.